Jehoshaphat: In popular culture

 'Jehoshaphat!' was the standard curse-word used by Elijah Baley, protagonist of the first three science-fiction novels of Isaac Asimov's Robot series.

 Another reference comes in Keno Don Rosa's The Invader of Fort Duckburg, a Scrooge McDuck Life and Times story.
 Theodore "Teddy" Roosevelt exclaims 'Great Jumping Jehoshaphat!!' when confronted with Scrooge McDuck's illegal occupation of the fictitious Fort Duckburg, also in Disney's 1963 animated film The Sword in the Stone, Merlin uses "Jehoshaphat" to express alarm and annoyance.
 Furthermore, in Disney's 1977 animated film The Rescuers, Bernard exclaims "Jehoshaphat!" during the bayou chase scene.

-Rapper MF Doom used the phrase "Jumpin' Jehosephat!" in his song "I Hear Voices", featured on the 2001 re-release of his 1999 debut album Operation: Doomsday.
+Rapper MF DOOM used the phrase "Jumpin' Jehosephat!" in his song "I Hear Voices", featured on the 2001 re-release of his 1999 debut album Operation: Doomsday.

-In 'The Five Doctors' 20th Anniversary episode of BBC series 'Doctor Who' (1983), Jon Pertwee (playing the Third Doctor) used Jehoshaphat as an exclamation when recognising Anthony Ainley's Tremus incarnation of their enemy, The Master in the Gallifreyan 'Death Zone'.
-Whilst The Third Doctor had used this exclamation as a truncation of 'Jumping Jehoshaphat' on several occasions during his tenure, many younger and casual viewers mistakenly took 'Jehoshaphat' to be The Master's real name, used by The Doctor because they had been childhood friends.
+In the 20th anniversary episode of BBC series Doctor Who titled "The Five Doctors" (1983), the Third Doctor (played by Jon Pertwee) uses "Jehoshaphat" as an exclamation upon recognising Anthony Ainley's Tremus incarnation of the Master in the Gallifreyan Death Zone.
+While the Third Doctor had occasionally used this exclamation as a truncation of "Jumping Jehoshaphat" during his tenure, many younger and casual viewers mistook "Jehoshaphat" to be the Master's real name as he and the Doctor had been childhood friends.